Mudpuppy12/ares-renown-plugin/README.md

 Simply replace 'Renown' with the expression of your choice in the key 'renown_title'.
 This should affect relevant routes in the webportal and templates in the game client.

 #### Defining Aliases for the Commands
 Clientside, aliases need to be added to the 'renown.yml' as shortcuts, as you'll probably wish to use the new expression for the client commands.
 See the example below.
+Don't forget to 'load renown' from the game client after applying your changes to the 'renown.yml' file.

      shortcuts:
        influence/add: renown/add